oeb25/msc-thesis/Mist/Contributions.md

 ---
-tags: section
+tags: paragraph
 ---

+In this thesis, we explore the combination of emphasis on usability and tooling found in the Rust project with the power and formal foundations of the Viper project.
+The remainder of the thesis is organized as follows:

+- We cover the necessary background information for this thesis in [[Background]].
-- We present in [[The Mist Programming Language]] a new programming language, Mist, which supports formal verification constructs with a high emphasis on usability.
+- We present in [[The Mist Programming Language]] a new programming language, Mist, which supports formal verification constructs with a high emphasis on usability, abstraction, and expressivity.
-- We present in [[The Mist Compiler]] an implementation of the compilation infrastructure for Mist based on incremental compilation and verification, with an accompanying implementation of the Language Server Protocol.
+- We present in [[The Mist Compiler]] an implementation of the compilation infrastructure for Mist based on incremental compilation and verification, with accompanying editor integration. %%with an accompanying implementation of the Language Server Protocol.%%
-- In [[Automatic folding of isorecursive structures]], we formalize an algorithm for computing fold- and unfold-points for isorecursive structures and give a formally verified implementation of the algorithm in Mist.
+- In [[Automatic folding of isorecursive structures]], we formalize an algorithm for computing fold- and unfold-points for isorecursive structures and present an analysis for automatically augmenting programs to make all resource access well-defined.
+- We present and study a few exemplary cases in [[Case studies]], exercising and highlighting the capabilities of the Mist language.

 We conclude with related and future work in [[Conclusion]].

+ %%become well-defined in terms of accessibility.%% %%and give a formally verified implementation of the algorithm in Mist.%%